brice/seven-adventure/Week3/README.md

 ## Introduction

-For the first week end (begin november the 25th) i start prolog, a language that i already learned before.
+For the third week (started on november 25) i start prolog, a language that i already learned before.

 ### Day 1 : An excellent driver